meta-logic/coq-fll/README.md

 ### Object Logics
 This directory contains a simple example showing how to use the library to prove sequents in FLL.
 It also contains two applications of the framework:
- 1. Formalize the necessary conditions for an object logic to have the cut-elimination property following the approach in [3].
+ 1. Formalizing the necessary conditions for an object logic to have the cut-elimination property following the approach in [3].
  2. Encoding a transition system and proving some properties of it.